 Maximizing water removal can significantly reduce the energy-intensive drying process in papermaking.
 The Agenda 2020 Technology Alliance, a consortium focused on the paper industry, is working with two national laboratories (LLNL and LBNL) to computationally simulate how water flows through paper pulp during and after the pressing process.
 According to Agenda 2020, new press designs based on this simulation could improve the solid content of the paper web entering dryers by 10%, reducing energy use in drying by up to 20% and saving an estimated 80 trillion Btu per year.

-The Virtual Blast Furnace: An Integrated HPC Modeling, Simulation, & Visualization Capability for Steel Manufacturing
+The Virtual Blast Furnace: An Integrated HPC Modeling, Simulation, and Visualization Capability for Steel Manufacturing

 Integrated steelmaking is an energy-intensive process.
 The steel mills feed coke, a fuel derived from coal, into blast furnaces to produce the molten iron used to make high-tonnage carbon steels.
 Existing limits on modeling capabilities constrain efforts to optimize the energy efficiency of blast furnaces.
 Simulations are often run on desktop computers—and complex reactive flows or 3D simulations can take 30 days or more to complete.